 Many girls are engaged in forced labor to provide financial support to their families.
 This contradicts with the Employment Act, 2006 that only authorizes children under the age of 14 years to perform light work under the supervision of an adult aged 18 years.
 As it was reported in Daily Monitor “A 14-year-old mother says that the man who impregnated her promised her a job and money and after being told that she was pregnant the man escaped from the village.

-At Love Uganda Foundation our question comes in; what next for a young mother?
-Can this question be answered?
+Can answers be got for these questions?
 How can we help a teenage mother achieve her desired dream even after the baby?

 The Ministry of Education and Sports has given teenage mothers a second chance to go back to school for a bright future.
 But again a question is how many will go back to school and study?
 Do they have the money for fees?
 And what about the stigma from teachers and students.
 The Daily Monitor reported that “many teenage mothers have been chased away from home by their parents because they refused to disclose who made them pregnant.
 This makes it hard for them to go back to school.
 Due to hard situations in getting money to feed both themselves and the baby.